Futures vs Options

 Options or a Options contract is much like Futures where by they are an agreement between a buyer and a seller to either sell or buy back an asset at a future date.
 The difference between Futures and Options is that with Options, the buyer/seller has the right but not the obligation to do so.

-Trading Futures vs Options: Which One is Better?
+Futures Trading vs Options: Which One is Better?

 Simply put, even though Options, Futures and other derivatives share many similarities, the advantages of Futures are well-documented.
 The benefits of Futures are diverse, ranging from its associated liquidity, fixed upfront trading costs, and ability to hedge against volatility, among other appealing characteristics.